-Firefighters are urging people to be safe when disposing of the contents of chimineys and barbecues after a wheelie bin fire which destroyed a car and spread to two houses.
+Firefighters are urging people to be safe when disposing of the contents of chimneys and barbecues after a wheelie bin fire which destroyed a car and spread to two houses.

 Greater Manchester Fire and Rescue Service (GMFRS) was called at 11.15am on Saturday, April 11 to the fire in Cadishead, Salford.

-The fire is believed to have started after the occupant had put charcoal remains from a chiminey, which had been used the previous evening, into a wheelie bin, believing they were properly extinguished.
+The fire is believed to have started after the occupant had put charcoal remains from a chimney, which had been used the previous evening, into a wheelie bin, believing they were properly extinguished.